 See a list of frequently asked questions here.

 Maintenance and repairs

 Do I need to do any maintenance?

-There is very little maintenance with a solar electric system.
-Washing the panels a few times a year will help keep the system operating at its best.
-Washing can be done with a garden hose and should be done early in the morning before the panels get hot.
+Little maintenance is required with a solar electric system other than washing the panels a few times a year to help keep the system operating at its best.

 Does having solar on my roof mean I am "off the grid" and not connected to electricity from SMUD?